Perseus Arm: Overview

 The Milky Way is a barred spiral galaxy with two major arms and a number of minor arms or spurs.
 The Perseus Spiral Arm, with a radius of approximately 10.7 kiloparsecs, is located between the minor Cygnus and Carina–Sagittarius Arms.
 It is named after the Perseus constellation in the direction of which it is seen from Earth.

-Recently, scientists in two large radio astronomy projects, the Bar and Spiral Structure Legacy (BeSSeL) Survey and the Japanese VLBI Exploration of Radio Astrometry (VERA), have made great efforts about 20 years to measure the trigonometric parallaxes toward about 200 water vapor (H_{2}O) and methanol (CH_{3}OH) masers in massive star-forming regions in the Milky Way.
+Recently, scientists in two large radio astronomy projects, the Bar and Spiral Structure Legacy (BeSSeL) Survey and the Japanese VLBI Exploration of Radio Astrometry (VERA), have made great efforts over about 20 years to measure the trigonometric parallaxes toward about 200 water vapor (H_{2}O) and methanol (CH_{3}OH) masers in massive star-forming regions in the Milky Way.
 They have employed these parallax measurements to delineate the forms of spiral arms from the Galactic longitude 2 to 240 degrees and extended the spiral arm traces into the portion of the Milky Way seen from the Southern Hemisphere using tangencies along some arms based on carbon monoxide emission.
 The image clearly presents the Milky Way as a barred spiral galaxy with fairly symmetric four major arms and some extra arm segments and spurs.

 The Perseus Arm is one of the four major arms.
 The arm is the length of more than 60,000 lr and the width of about 1,000 lr and the spiral extension in the pitch angle near 9 degree.

-There is speculation that the local spur known as the Orion–Cygnus Arm, which includes the Solar System and Earth and is located inside of the Perseus Arm, is a branch of it, but this is unconfirmed.
+There is speculation that the local spur known as the Orion–Cygnus Arm, which includes the Solar System and Earth and is located inside of the Perseus Arm, or is a branch of it, but this is unconfirmed.

 The Perseus Arm contains the Double Cluster and a number of Messier objects: